afisherlopez/EMBER/README.md

 # EMBER

-This guide walks you through running EMBER on your own device (for now, assuming Mac), step by step. **No prior terminal experience needed** — just follow along and copy-paste each command.
+This guide walks you through running EMBER on your own device (for now, assuming you are a Blue Forest employee and have a Mac), step by step. **No prior terminal experience needed** — just follow along and copy-paste each command.
 There's a [for developers](#for-developers) section at the bottom for those who want more technical details.

 ---